babashka/cli/README.md

 each TAB to generate completions.
 The `:prog` (program name) value is essential in the `dispatch` call.
-The generated snippet registers completion for that name, so it must match the command you type, and it must be a plain command name consisting of only alphanumeric characters, `.`, `_` or `-`.
+The generated snippet registers completion for that name, so it must match the command you type, and it must be a plain command name consisting of only alphanumeric characters, `.`, `_`, or `-`.

 ``` clojure
 (cli/dispatch table args {:prog "mycli" :help true})
 ```

-If the installed command has a different name, e.g. when a distro renames it, pass `--prog <name>` when generating the snippet to register that name instead:
+If the installed command has a different name, e.g., when a distro renames it, pass `--prog <name>` when generating the snippet to register that name instead:

 ``` bash